 Eldest daughter Anna Elisabeth Sinner married 19 April 1766 in Büdingen to Johann Heinrich Becker from Fischborn.
 [See Becker Family.]

 Johann Sinner, a farmer, his wife Anna Maria, and children (Konrad, age 23; Johann Georg, age 20; Anna Margaretha, age 15; Johann, age 12; Johann Heinrich, age 8) arrived from Lübeck at the port of Oranienbaum on 9 August 1766 aboard the pink Slon under the command of Lieutenant Sergey Panov.

-Father Johann died.
-Widow Anna Maria and the children settled in the Volga German colony of Balzer on 8 August 1767.
-They are recorded there on the 1767 census in Household No. 102.
+Father Johann Sinner died after arrival in Russia.
+Widow Anna Maria Sinner and the children settled in the Volga German colony of Balzer on 8 August 1767.
+Widow Anna Maria Sinner, a farmer's wife, and her children ([a] Johann Konrad, age 23; [b] Johann Georg, age 20; [c] Anna Margaretha, age 18; [d] Johannes, age 15; [e] Johann Heinrich, age 12) are recorded on the 1767 census of Balzer in Household No. 102.

-There is a Heinrich Sinner (age 42) recorded on the 1798 census in the colony of Dreispitz (Dr03).
-He is believed to be the Johann Heinrich (age 8) who arrived in Oranienbaum in 1766.
+[e] Heinrich Sinner (age 42) recorded on the 1798 census in the colony of Dreispitz in Household No. Dr03.
+He is presumed to be the Johann Heinrich (age 12) recorded in Balzer in 1767.

 Both the Oranienbaum passenger list and the 1767 census record that this Sinner family came from the German region of Isenburg.